Dingo's are similar in shape to domestic dogs though they are not a dog subspecies. They are more closely related to wolves.

-This species is normally depicted with a tawny coat.
-Black, light brown and white dingoes also exist though.
+This species is normally depicted with a tawny coat though black, light brown and white dingoes also exist.
 Their chest is coloured white and the paws and muzzle feature white as well.
 This species has bushy tail.
 A dingo’s ear will sit upright at all times and their eyes are narrow and sloped.
 Dingo’s eyes can be brown or yellow over orange.

-The dingo is an omnivore.
+The dingo is a carnivore.
 In a study it was found that 80% of their diet is formed by 10 species nationwide.
 These species are the swamp wallaby, cattle, dusky rat, magpie goose, red kangaroo, long-haired rat, European rabbit, agile wallaby, common wombat and the common brush tail possum.
 They are opportunistic feeders though and take almost any prey item they can.

 Dingo hunting strategies and diets suit their conditions.
 In an area with dense vegetation they will not hunt as many kangaroos as they will in open areas.
 They will sometimes co-ordinate attacks with each other to take down large prey.

-Some dingoes live entirely on human food which they obtains by stealing, begging or scavenging.
+Some dingoes live entirely on human food which they obtain by stealing, begging or scavenging.